Rohitbista/Nepal_Kanun_Patrika_Web_Scrapper/README.md

 - **Database Errors**: Check if the database file is accessible and not locked.
 - **Network Issues**: Verify internet connectivity for web scraping.
 - **Invalid Case Type or Year**: Use `--list_mudda_types` to see valid case types, and ensure the year is in Nepali numerals.

-## Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add YourFeature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For issues or questions, please open an issue on GitHub or contact [your-email@example.com].